Erfan-Ahmadi/erfan-ahmadi.github.io/Nabla/ImageUpload.md

  What if there is not enough "Staging" memory available at the moment for you to allocate?
 Due to it being currently in use by other processes or threads. or even if the GPU has not enough "Staging" memory available for your big MEGA texture.

+The most important thing to tackle is that on Dedicated GPUs the amount of HOST_VISIBLE and DEVICE_LOCAL memory used to be very limited, for example 256 MB, and that's what you want to use for staging, so the CPU is already writing to VRAM and GPU doesn't need to pull across PCIE.
+Also we want predictable memory usage, you don't want 1GB memory usage spikes.

  # Uploading Textures - The Good Way

-1. Our tool, unlike the simple method, creates a single host-mappable buffer (default 64MB) and creates a Pool over it or as we like to call it `GeneralpurposeAddressAllocator`.
+1. Our tool, unlike the simple method, creates a single host-mappable buffer (default 64MB) in DEVICE_LOCAL memory if possible and creates a "range allocator" over it or as we like to call it `GeneralpurposeAddressAllocator`, which basically allocates you a offset+size into the buffer.
 The size of this buffer may be much more than the texture you want to upload or much less, that doesn't matter to our tool.

-2. try to allocate `min(neededSizeToFinishTransferInOneSubmit, maximumPossiblePoolAllocationSize)` from the pool and get an address into our buffer
+2. try to allocate `min(neededSizeToFinishTransferInOneSubmit, maximumPossibleAllocationSize)` from the range allocator and get an address into our buffer

 3. Record the copy commands in this order
    - Try to upload as much arrayLayers as possible